 Join Us On A Viewing Day

 We regularly hold exclusive viewing days throughout the year, showcasing the Barns and our grounds and what we have to offer.
-Often we’ll also have a selection of hand-picked suppliers on hand to inspire you.
+We’ll also have a selection of hand-picked suppliers on hand to inspire you.
 We’d love to meet you and show you around.
 So why not register for our next viewing day.